rsyncOSX/RsyncOSXdocs/content/post/swiftui.md

 The plan is to make the source open sometime in February 2021.
 For the moment it is a private repo on my [GitHub account](https://github.com/rsyncOSX/).

-**The views are only a test and the final UI will not look like this.**
+**The UI will change, but the overall structure of the new version will be like the views below.**

 Below are a few screendumps of the alpha version of the SwiftUI based version of RsyncOSX.If you have any comments or ideas please use [the discussion part for RsyncOSX](https://github.com/rsyncOSX/RsyncOSX/discussions).

 ## A few screenshots

 The default view when starting the app.
-Select a new profile any time and the app reloads the data. **There is little UI formatting, e.g that is why the profile dropdown takes the full width.** The UI and navigation is written 100% in SwiftUI.
-The actual Swift code for execution is from the RsyncOSX repo (with some minor adjustments).
+Select a new profile any time and the app reloads the data.

 ![](/images/RsyncOSX/master/swiftui/1.png)